Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators, Dirac cohomology and unitarizable supermodules

-Then again, assume $M$ is a simple $\gg$-supermodule that is equipped with a positive definite Hermitian form and that it is $\even$-semisimple.
-We may then ask when $D$ acts as an anti-selfadjoint operator on $M \otimes M(\odd)$.
+Let $M$ be a simple $\gg$-supermodule equipped with a positive definite Hermitian form, and assume that $M$ is $\even$-semisimple.
+A natural question is: when does the Dirac operator $\Dirac$ act as a selfadjoint operator on $M \otimes M(\odd)$?